Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors

 \section{Abstract}

 This paper uses model symmetries in the instrumental variable (IV) regression to derive an invariant test for the causal structural parameter.
-Contrary to popular belief, we show there exist model symmetries when equation errors are heteroskedastic and autocorrelated (HAC).
-Our theory is consistent with existing results for the homoskedastic model (\cite {AndrewsMoreiraStock06} and \cite{Chamberlain07}), but in general uses information on the structural parameter beyond the Anderson-Rubin, score, and rank statistics.
-This suggests that tests based only the Anderson-Rubin and score statistics discard information on the causal parameter of interest.
-We apply our theory to construct designs in which these tests indeed have power arbitrarily close to size.
-Other tests, including other adaptations to the CLR test, do not suffer the same deficiencies.
-Finally, we use the model symmetries to propose novel weighted-average power tests for the HAC-IV model.
+Contrary to popular belief, we show that there exist model symmetries when equation errors are heteroskedastic and autocorrelated (HAC).
+Our theory is consistent with existing results for the homoskedastic model ( \citet{AndrewsMoreiraStock06} and \citet{Chamberlain07}).
+We use these symmetries to propose the conditional integrated likelihood (CIL) test for the causality parameter in the over-identified model.
+Theoretical and numerical findings show that the CIL\ test performs well compared to other tests in terms of power and implementation.
+We recommend that practitioners use the Anderson-Rubin (AR) test in the just-identified model, and the CIL test in the over-identified model.